jpoberhauser/notes_ds/ds_toolbox/get_clean_data/peer_assignment/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The data is containedin thesame working directory as the run_analysis.R file
+The data is contained in the same working directory as the run_analysis.R file